raghadeidalmalki/Harris-Corner-Detection/README.md

 ![image](https://github.com/user-attachments/assets/b5266ee6-efe0-4120-9dab-0fabf4606847)

-### non-maxima suppression (NMS)
+### Non-Maximum Suppression (NMS)
-In order to locate corners, we now have to perform a non-maxima suppression (NMS) to:
+In order to locate corners, we now have to perform a non-maximum suppression (NMS) to:
 •	Ensure that we get the pixel with maximum cornerness in a local neighborhood and
 •	Prevent corners from being too close to each other as we prefer an even spread of corners throughout the image.